 If you already have an EORI number that starts with GB, you can continue to use it.
 It will be 12 digits long.
 If you’re registered for VAT it will include your VAT registration number.

-You do not need an EORI number if you’ll only move goods between Northern Ireland and Ireland.
+You’ll not usually need an EORI number if you’ll only:

-If you’ll be dealing with EU customs then you’ll need an EU EORI number.
+If you’ll be dealing with EU customs, you’ll need an EU EORI number.
 Get this from the customs authority in the EU country you first conduct trade with or that you request a customs decision from.